 Epidural steroid injections are sometimes prescribed for patients who have spinal conditions that produce symptoms such as localized pain, radiating pain, tingling, numbness or muscle weakness.
 More often than not, injection therapy is held in reserve until other conservative, non-surgical methods have been attempted.
 Conservative treatments include physical therapy, over-the-counter and prescription medication, massage, behavior modification or brief periods of rest.

 The goal of injections is to reduce inflammation in the vicinity of a compressed nerve root or degenerating spinal joint.
 Injections can be used to numb pain (therapeutic injections) or to pinpoint the precise source of a patient’s symptoms (diagnostic injections).

-Epidural steroid injections are proven to provide temporary relief for some patients suffering from a herniated disc, bulging disc, spinal stenosis, spondylolisthesis, arthritis of the spine or other spinal conditions.
+Epidural steroid injections are proven to provide temporary relief for some patients with a herniated disc, bulging disc, spinal stenosis, spondylolisthesis, arthritis of the spine or other spinal condition.
 The key word is “temporary” – one injection is not enough.
 Injections often are prescribed in a series, rarely more often than three applications a year.
-The injection generally takes about an hour, and proceeds as follows:
+The injection generally takes about an hour and proceeds as follows: